Marcopolo1975/E-Shop/README.md

 ## Business Model

 E Shop's Business Model is Business to Consumer (B2C).
 Products and services are sold directly from E Shop to consumers who are the end-users.
-A customer of E Shop would be someone who is most likely an adult who is interested in buying luxurious interior products and high end interior design services.
+A customer of E Shop would be someone who is most likely an adult who is interested in buying Quailty products in good prices.

 ## Marketing Strategy